SiddharthGautam07/try-one/README.md

 </div>
 </br>

-**JourneyJolt** is an AI-based travel planning application designed to make trip planning _easier and more efficient_.
+**GoBeyond-AI** is an AI-based travel planning application designed to make trip planning _easier and more efficient_.
 This project leverages artificial intelligence to analyze user preferences and provide personalized recommendations for destinations, accommodations, and activities.

-Key features of JourneyJolt include:
+Key features of GoBeyond-AI include:
 * **Personalized Recommendations**: The AI suggests ideal destinations, hotels, and activities tailored to the traveler’s preferences.
 * **Automated Itinerary Generation**: The app automatically creates a full itinerary that considers factors like travel time and user preferences.

-JourneyJolt aims to enhance the travel experience by providing a streamlined, easy-to-use platform for trip planning, designed for both casual travelers and frequent explorers alike.
+GoBeyond-AI aims to enhance the travel experience by providing a streamlined, easy-to-use platform for trip planning, designed for both casual travelers and frequent explorers alike.